deltares-desirmed/WP4-Tasks/README.md

 ## How to Work on the Scripts together

-To maintain an organized and efficient repository, follow these step-by-step instructions for contributing to the project scripts:
+To maintain an organized and efficient repository, follow these step-by-step instructions for contributing to the project scripts,:

 ## Step 1: Identify Your Focus Area
 If you are working on a specific task (e.g., landscape characterization), navigate to the relevant folder in the repository.
 For instance: